Ontario just had an earthquake and officials blame this mine - ExBulletin

 The Canadian Seismological Service told local reporters that the seismic event is believed to be linked to mining activities at the Vale Garçon mine.

-This is supported by a statement shared with CTV News by the mine operator confirming that a seismic event occurred below the 5300 East mining grade (indicating its depth in feet underground) at its Garcon site, noting that “periods of increased seismic activity” are “common” in mines.
-Deep like this.
+This is supported by a statement shared with CTV News by the mine operator confirming that a seismic event occurred below the 5300 East mining level (indicating its depth in feet underground) at the Garcon site, noting that “periods of increased seismic activity” are “common” in deep mines like this one. .

 This is not the first time that the Garcon mine in Vale has been a source of earthquakes in the region, something experts have warned will happen.